WangYZ1608/Knowledge-Distillation-via-ND/README.md

 # Knowledge-Distillation-via-ND
-The official implementation for paper: Improving Knowledge Distillation via Regularizing Feature Norm and Direction
+Implementation of the paper: Improving Knowledge Distillation via Regularizing Feature Norm and Direction.

+## CIFAR-100 Classification

+Please refer to "CIFAR" for more details.

+## ImageNet Classification

+Please refer to "ImageNet" for more details.

+## COCO Detection

+Please refer to "Detection" for more details.